vmware/terraform-provider-vcfa/website/docs/d/global_role.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_global_role"
 sidebar_current: "docs-vcfa-data-source-global-role"
 description: |-
- Provides a VMware Cloud Foundation Automation Global Role data source .
-This can be used to read Global Roles.
+  Provides a data source to read a Global Role in VMware Cloud Foundation Automation, it can be used to retrieve details of an existing Global Role, like the Organizations in which it is published
 ---

 # vcfa\_global\_role